remarkjs/remark-lint/packages/remark-lint-no-paragraph-content-indent/readme.md

 # remark-lint-no-paragraph-content-indent

-Warn when the content in paragraphs are indented.
+Warn when the content in paragraphs is indented.

 ## Presets